DEPARTMENT: Psychology Dept

 Brenneman is continuing to research the application of positive psychological principles to education, particularly in the development of hopeful thinking.
 Direct application of these principles is in the development of courses, assignments and seminars that integrate these, as well as other positive psychological concepts.

-Kim has led three groups of EMU college students in semester-long cross-culturals to India in 2007, 2009, and 2011 and believes this is a positive life-changing experience for all involved!
+Kim has led four groups of EMU college students in semester-long cross-culturals to India in 2007, 2009, and 2011 and 2018 and believes this is a positive life-changing experience for all involved!

 Kim is married and has two children.
 She is an active member of Weavers Mennonite Church in Harrisonburg, VA.